-We are a non-profit 501(c)(3) organization based in Seattle.
+We are a non-profit 501(c)(3) organization based in Seattle, Washington.
 Our mission is to bring the wide range of environmental benefits of trees to our cities and towns in America.
-We seek to make American cities greener and healthier by enabling urban tree-planting and preservation projects to earn carbon credits to generate much-needed funding for our declining urban forests.
+We seek to make American cities greener, healthier, and more equitable by enabling urban tree-planting and preservation projects to earn carbon credits to generate much-needed funding for our declining urban forests.

 We are supported by generous grants from: